-According to Nguyen, Seagal already had two "assistants," young Russian women whose duties seemed to consist of assisting Seagal in having sex with them.
-Nguyen says it became clear she was to replace one of them, and for the next several days Seagal treated her as his "sex toy," despite her objections and complaints she made to other employees.
-She claims she was unable to escape for a full week, until February 28, when she was able to "coax a cab driver to come to the far away [sic] house."
-The complaint alleges that Seagal chased Nguyen out of the house, "carrying a flashlight with a gun attached to it," and that she barely made it to the cab ahead of him.
-Then, "Ms. Nguyen told the driver that the man following her was Steven Seagal, and to please get out of there as fast as he could. . . .
-As Mr. Seagal shined the flashlight in the cab driver's face, the driver waived [sic] to Mr. Seagal, said he was a fan, and began to drive off."
+According to Nguyen, Seagal already had two “assistants,” young Russian women whose duties seemed to consist of assisting Seagal in having sex with them.
+Nguyen alleges that it became clear she was to replace one of them, and that for the next several days Seagal treated her as his “sex toy,” despite her objections and complaints she made to other employees.
+She claims she was unable to escape for a full week, until February 28, when she was able to “coax a cab driver to come to the far away [sic] house.”
+The complaint alleges that Seagal chased Nguyen out of the house, “carrying a flashlight with a gun attached to it,” and Nguyen claims she barely made it to the cab ahead of him.
+Then, “Ms. Nguyen told the driver that the man following her was Steven Seagal, and to please get out of there as fast as he could….
+As Mr. Seagal shined the flashlight in the cab driver’s face, the driver waived [sic] to Mr. Seagal, said he was a fan, and began to drive off.”

 Now, there are a number of unanswered questions raised by the above.
 Why not get in a cab and leave earlier, as she was ultimately able to do on February 28?
-The complaint says the cab took her to stay with some friends - why not call one of them if a cab would not show up?
-Why does Steven Seagal have a flashlight with a gun attached to it, as opposed to the other way around?
-If fleeing for your life, why take the time to tell the driver that you are "being followed by Steven Seagal"?
-If Steven Seagal stuck a flashlight with a gun attached to it in your face, would you wave and say "I'm a big fan"?
+The complaint says the cab took her to stay with some friends—why not call one of them if a cab wouldn’t show up?
+Why does Steven Seagal have “a flashlight with a gun attached to it,” as opposed to the other way around?
+If fleeing for your life, why take the time to tell the driver that you are “being followed by Steven Seagal”?
+If Steven Seagal stuck a flashlight with a gun attached to it in your face, would you wave and say “I’m a big fan”?
 And if held as a sex slave, why file a civil lawsuit but not also a criminal complaint?
-I'm keeping an open mind, but these questions may prove Hard to Answer.
+I’m keeping an open mind, but these questions may prove Hard to Answer.